MySQL PDO Database Class

 // Execute the same query in debug mode

-$sql = 'SELECT id, name, age FROM test_table WHERE active = :active';
+$sql = "SELECT id, first_name, last_name FROM customers WHERE country = :country";

 $db->query($sql, $values);